arthurazs/dotapatch/README.md

 - [ ] Add 'parser' argument for generating standalone HTML code (See [#3](/../../issues/3))

 ## Contributing
-I need your help improving `dota2patches`!
+I need your help improving **dota2patches**!
 Please open [new issues](/../../issues/new) if you have any feedback, questions or ideias.
-Also, feel free to open `pull requests` if you can think of any improvements on the code.
+Also, feel free to open [pull requests](/../../compare) if you want to help me improve some of the code.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.